ismailbozk/ObjectScanner/README.md

 Purpose
 --------------

-Object Scanner is a portion of [my thesis](https://github.com/ismailbozk/kinectObjectScanner) project, written in C++ Objective-C and Swift.
+Object Scanner is a portion of [my thesis](https://github.com/ismailbozk/kinectObjectScanner) project, written in C++, Objective-C and Swift.

 The whole purpose of this project is exploring the GPGPU and graphics programming on Metal Api.